thantnaingcoder/thantnaingcoder/README.md

 </div>

 <p align="center">
   Hello, fellow code enthusiasts!
-I'm [Your Name], a passionate full-stack developer with a knack for creating seamless digital experiences.
+I'm Thant Naing, a passionate full-stack developer with a knack for creating seamless digital experiences.
 From responsive web apps to intuitive mobile interfaces, I thrive on turning complex problems into elegant solutions.
 My goal?
 To build software that not only meets requirements but exceeds expectations and brings joy to users.
 </p>

 <div align="center">
-  <h2>💻 Tech Arsenal</h2>
+  <h2>💻 Tech Stack</h2>
 </div>

 <p align="center">